What is the Autoimmune Protocol?

 How to Start The AIP

 Whichever method you decide… it’s okay.
 We’re all different.
 Having information is your greatest tool for success.
 You will need to prepare all of your meals.
-Freezer, AIP, meal prep are your new BFF’s.
-This company sells and delivers frozen AIP meals, and they are good too!
+Freezer, AIP, meal prepare your new BFF’s.

 Hard Cover Books: